Hermitage, Missouri

-Hermitage is a city in Hickory County, Missouri, United States, on the Pomme de Terre River.
+Hermitage is a city in and the county seat of Hickory County, Missouri, United States, on the Pomme de Terre River.
 The population was 621 at the 2020 census.
-It is the county seat of Hickory County.
 The John Siddles Williams House on Museum Street in Hermitage, on the National Register of Historic Places since 1980, houses the Hickory County Historical Society Museum and Research Room.

 History

 Hermitage was founded in 1846.
 It was named after The Hermitage, the estate of the late president Andrew Jackson in Tennessee.
 In 1847, it was designated seat of Hickory County, also named for Andrew Jackson, whose nickname was "Old Hickory".

 John Siddle Williams House was listed on the National Register of Historic Places in 1980.

 Geography

 Hermitage is located at (37.941816, -93.317901).
 According to the United States Census Bureau, the city has a total area of 1.25 sqmi, all land.